Danitex24/SD-Contact-Form/README.md

 # SD-Contact-Form
 The SD CONTACT FORM plugin allows users to create and store contact form records in database and can be retrived by the admin at any time.
 The SD contact form provide a drop down input with all the Nigeria 36 states and local government.
+You can create a new page and add this short code to display your form